VegaSera/VegaSera.github.io/_posts/2020-03-03-predicting-win-rate-and-card-combinations-slay-the-spire.md

 Our XGB Boost Classifier gives us an accuracy of 93.3% on Validation, and 93.3% on the Test set.
 Still just barely above our baseline but slightly improved.

-![XGB Classifier Permutation Importances](https://i.imgur.com/7HvJ5x4.png) Our XGB Classifier model places high priority on Shrug It Off +1, the Red Mask relic, Heavy Blade +1, Pommel Strike +1, Limit Break +1, and the relics Bag of Preparation, Vajra, Busted Crown, Self Forming Clay, and Red Skull.

-Our XGB Classifier also shows a HEAVY negative correlation to the default strike, and losing.
-This could be because it's a default card, and not all runs get to the point where it can remove all strikes.
-Other cards this model doesn't favor is Bash, Defend, and to a lesser extent, Bite, Strike+1, and the Ascension Level

-This model places virtually no impact on roughly 75% of the features.
+![XGB Classifier Permutation Importances](https://i.imgur.com/7HvJ5x4.png)

 ## Third Model - Ridge Classifier with RidgeClassifierCV